Welcome

 Topic

 What a passage is ABOUT.
 The general subject (e.g. 'octopuses').
-Not to be confused with main idea.
+Not the main idea.

 Main Idea

 The central point an author makes about the topic.
-Often in the first or last sentence of a paragraph.
-Example: 'Octopuses are unusually intelligent for non-mammals.'
+Often in the first or last sentence.

 Supporting Details